Xyce/Xyce/INSTALL.md

 -D CMAKE_CXX_COMPILER=<C++-compiler> \
 -D CMAKE_Fortran_COMPILER=<Fortran-compiler> \
 ```
-You may need to use a full path, if they are not in your `$PATH`.
+You may need to use a full path if they are not visible in your default paths.

-Similarly, if the third-party libraries (AMD, BLAS and LAPACK) are not in your
+Similarly, if the third-party libraries (AMD, BLAS and LAPACK) are not visible
-`$PATH`, use the following flags to help CMake find the libraries:
+in your default paths, use the following flags to help CMake find the
+libraries:
 ```sh
 -D AMD_LIBRARY_DIRS=</path/to/AMD/lib> \
 -D AMD_INCLUDE_DIRS=</path/to/AMD/include> \